Question marks on craft paper

 If the interviewer answers a question based on something hypothetical or conceptual, only write down their answer if it’s complex or if there’s wording that you specifically want to remember.
 Otherwise, focus on listening.

 If the response includes the name of an office or advisor with whom they’re suggesting you inquire, you should write down the person/office’s name and any contact information that the interviewer has.
-These reasons standing, avoid writing their answers down in most other cases.
-Don’t write the interviewer’s answers down so you can quote them; this could be interpreted as flattery or even somewhat sarcastic.
+These reasons stand; avoid writing their answers down in most other cases.

 Conclusion